-What if I told you I held the secret to creating a better than average NCAA bracket?
+What if I told you I had the secret to creating the perfect bracket?

 Let’s call all chalk the “passive” approach and choosing upsets the “active” approach to bracket management.

-Before you throw your arms up in disgust, I’d like to do a very quick thought experiment – what if rather than being judged on your 2021 bracket, you were judged on the aggregate success of all of your brackets for the next 30 years – would your approach to bracket management change?
+Before you reach for your bracket to check for how many upsets you selected – let’s go through a quick thought experiment, what if rather than being judged on your 2022 bracket, you were judged on the aggregate success of all of your brackets for the next 30 years – would your approach to bracket management change?
 The passive all-chalk approach might rarely win your pool, but you’d be much more likely to consistently finish in the top half of competitors – and if you were able to compound this advantage over decades you’d be in great shape.

 Is this starting to sound familiar?

 Naturally, the parallels between bracket management and investing are uncanny:

 Results: Just like a more active approach to bracket management typically results in worse overall performance, actively managed investment funds tend to experience the same kind of struggles against their benchmarks.
 According to SPIVA 60.3% of Large Cap US Equity Funds underperformed the S&P 500 in 2020, a year with so much volatility it should have been ripe for active management!
 Expand this data set out to 20 years and 94% of Large Cap US Equity Funds have underperformed the S&P 500.